niravcodes/niravcodes.github.io/_posts/2018-04-20-so-yeah-precedence-sucks.md

 Reading the example code in the datasheet made me realize that there was no clean way to set a flip a bit in C. You would have to operate on an entire byte of register (like DDR) at a time with bitwise operators.
 Nice, I said.
 I had a reason to read bitwise operators now.
 I then wrote the following code:

 {% highlight c linenos %}
-#define F_CPU 1200000
+\#define F_CPU 1200000
-#include <avr/io.h>
+\#include <avr/io.h>

 int main(){
 DDRB = 0x10;    // 00010000 : Set the pin PB4 as an output pin
 PORTB = 0x18;   // 00011000 : Set the pin PB4 to High (LED is connected here)
 // and turn on internal pullup resistor on pin PB3
 // this means that when switch is not pressed, the corresponding PIN bit is high

 while (1){
 if (PINB & 0x08 == 0)   // if switch is ON (PB3 is reading LOW)
 PORTB = 0x08; // turn off the led
 else
 PORTB = 0x18; // turn on the led
 }
 }
 {% endhighlight %}

 I had worked out the hexadecimal numbers on paper to check for errors.
 I had consulted the datasheet again and again to make sure that the pins on the tiny matched with the pins I was setting and reading from.
 Sure, the register values are hardcoded and it shouldn't be done this way.
 But for something so simple, I didn't have to adhere to the correct coding practice.

 But the circuit didn't work, you see.
-I went bald from going pulling on my hair, the switch didn't work.
+I went bald from pulling on my hair, the switch didn't work.
 I lost my chin beard from stroking it too hard, the switch didn't work.
 Nothing I did made any difference, the switch just wouldn't work.

 It was because I was new to electronics, I had already unconsciously decided that problem was with the circuit, and not the code.
 I didn't give the code a second thought.